A. J. Gass: Professional career

 Gass faced a suspension in after he ripped the helmet off Calgary Stampeders lineman John Comiskey during a scuffle, and threw it to the ground.
 Gass claimed the situation arose after Jeff Pilon had groped his groin.
 After appealing to an independent arbitrator, Gass avoided his suspension.
 Later, during team practice, Gass' teammate Sean Fleming made a prank on him by putting a note and a protective jock strap on Gass' stall.
 The note read, "Sorry for being so frisky.
 Please accept this gift (the jock strap) as a reminder of my admiration...best of luck with your appeal.
 Signed: Jeff Pilon, No. 64 (a.k.a.
 'Cuddles')".
 Taped to a rung in the locker stall was a jock strap labelled 'The Pilon Protector.'

-In 131 career games, Gass amassed 440 defensive tackles, 92 special teams tackles, 13 pass knockdowns, 12 quarterback sacks, eight forced fumbles, 22 tackles for losses, 10 fumble returns and three interceptions.
-He became known for his hard-nosed play and punishing hits on defence and special teams, emerging as a leader and fan favorite at Commonwealth Stadium (referred to as the "heart and soul" of the Green and Gold defence).
+In 131 career games, Gass amassed 440 defensive tackles, 91 special teams tackles, 13 pass knockdowns, 12 quarterback sacks, eight forced fumbles, 22 tackles for losses, 11 fumble returns, and three interceptions.
+He was known for his hard-nosed play and punishing hits on defence and special teams, and was a leader and fan favorite at Commonwealth Stadium.
+On January 31, 2008, Gass announced his retirement as a player.

-On January 31, 2008, Gass announced his retirement as a player and was hired as a defensive assistant on the Edmonton coaching staff.
-"On the field, A. J. Gass played with heart, toughness and intelligence and I believe he'll carry those qualities with him to become a very successful coach," said head coach Danny Maciocia.
+Coaching career

+On the same day of his retirement as a player, it was announced that Gass had joined the Edmonton Eskimos coaching staff as a defensive assistant.
+He served in that capacity for two years.

-In the summer of 2010, Gass accepted a job and assistant coaching position at Servite High School in Southern California, where he lives with his wife Stacey, and their two young children.
+In the summer of 2010, Gass accepted a job and assistant coaching position at Servite High School in Southern California.
 In 2013, he was named head coach of varsity football for the Friars of the highly regarded Trinity League in the CIF-Southern Section's Pac-5 Division.
 In two seasons, Gass led Servite to the playoffs twice with an overall record of 10–13.

+On January 21, 2020, it was announced that he had added the title of linebackers coach, but the 2020 CFL season was cancelled.
+On June 16, 2021, the newly named Edmonton Elks announced that Gass had departed the team for personal reasons.

-In 2021 Gass joined the University of Alberta Golden Bears coaching staff as defensive coordinator.
+On July 21, 2021, it was announced that Gass had joined the University of Alberta Golden Bears coaching staff as a defensive consultant.
+In 2022, he was made the team's defensive coordinator.
+He served in that role for four seasons which was highlighted by the team's 2023 second place finish and 6–2 record.

+The Montreal Alouettes announced on February 4, 2026, that Gass had been hired as the team's linebackers coach.